Alexander Heckmann: Biography

 On 22 June 1941, the German attack on the Soviet Union commenced.
 On July 13th and 14th, 1941, together with Konrad Hoffmann, the last head of state (chairman of the Presidium of the Supreme Soviet) of the Volga German ASSR, he appealed to the German people not to shed the blood of the Soviet people and to take up arms against Adolf Hitler and to judge the "fascist cannibals".

 On 1 September 1941, in accordance with the decree of 28 August "On Resettlement of Germans living in the Volga Region", he and his family were deported to Minusinsk in the Krasnoyarsk Krai.
 On 5 September 1941 he was removed from office in absentia.
 In Minusinsk he worked as an electrical engineer at the municipal power plant for a few months.
-From January 1942 he was in the NKVD labor columns in Vyatlag in the Kirov region.
+From January 1942 he was in the NKVD labor columns in Vyatlag in Kirov Oblast.
 Here he became secretary of the party organization of the mobilized 12th Lumberjack Brigade.
 He was removed from this post after his expulsion from the CPSU.
 He was transferred to Bazstroi in the Sverdlovsk region of the Ukrainian SSR, where he was the senior dispatcher of the construction department of the NKVD Bogoslovsk Aluminum Plant until May 1944.

 On 22 May 1944 he was arrested in the case of "Leadership of the former ASSR of the Germans of the Volga region".
 On 9 August 1946, he was charged with "anti-Soviet propaganda" with a nationalist background and sentenced to 4 years in prison.
 After his release from prison in 1948, he worked as a power engineer in the match factory in Biysk.
 From 1957 he worked at the Design Institute in Batumi.
 He was rehabilitated by the decision of the Presidium of the Sverdlovsk District Court of 12 March 1959.